vishen/go-chromecast/README.md

 ## TODO
 ```
-- Try: video/avi and video/msvideo for avi files - https://github.com/xat/castnow/blob/master/plugins/transcode.js
-- Add bindings to convert a folders media files to mp4 via ffmpeg, and when first one is done start playing?
 - Add flag to go into interactive mode after running command
 - Add metadata to loaded media
 - add sorting to playlist order
 - Fix logging / debug information
 - Add exploratory repl commands to try different things on the media and default connections
 - Cache the dns result of the chromecast
-- Store any loaded media that have been played
-- Is it possible to convert avi files on the fly to mp4 or mkv (or one of the supported formats)?
 ```

 ## Resources